lanmaster53/lanmaster53-src/content/pages/events/pwapt-eau-claire.md

 ###### Other

-For specific details regarding course materials and prerequisites, see the [PWAPT training page](/training).

-There is a 10 student minimum that must be met 2 weeks prior to the event or the event may be canceled, so don't wait to sign up.
-Click the "register" button at the top of the page to sign up today!
+There is a 10 student minimum that must be met 2 weeks prior to the event or the event may be cancelled, so don't wait to sign up!
+In the event of a cancellation, paid participants will have the option of a full refund or credit toward a future training opportunity.
+Credits apply to training organized by Practical Security Services LLC only.

 ---

 ###### Refunds

-All purchases are considered final two weeks from the start date of the event, and no refunds will be issued after that time.
+All purchases are considered final two weeks from the start date of the event and no refunds will be issued after that time.